IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ### Partitioning: dividing tuples into separate windows
 So far, we have only used one window, and when the `Averages` class was called, all the tuples in the window were passed to it for processing.
+This works, but sometimes is not sufficient.

 Imagine that you have 2 sensors reporting data.
 Sensor A, with id `id_A` is reporting a reading every minute, while sensor B, with id `id_B` only reports once every second.
 Maybe sensor A is stuck on a slow network.